Teminayo/Teminayo/README.md

 🌆 Data visualization using Excel and Power Bi.

-👩‍💻 I am learning currently learning Tableau.
+👩‍💻 I am learning currently learning Tableau and Python.

 👯 I am also open to collaboration with other data Professionals to help improve my skills.